Pet Dentistry at Oakbrook Animal Hospital, Your Gardner Veterinarian

 The most common problem we find with almost all pets is a growing coating of plaque on the teeth.
 If it's not removed, plaque eventually hardens into unsightly tartar.
 This hard coating offers multiple crevices where bacteria will grow, and these germs can easily spread to other parts of your dog's or cat's body.
 In the worst cases, we've seen heart, kidney and liver problems directly affected by poor oral hygiene.

-Another problem with these infections is that they can work deep into the gum line, infecting the jawbone and the tissue that connects teeth to the jaw.
+Another problem with oral infection is that it can work deep into the gum line, infecting the jawbone and the tissue that connects teeth to the jaw.
 This can cause tooth loss and, in the worst cases, loss of bone in the jaw.

 Dealing With Tartar in Our Office

-When our veterinarian finds a case of tartar, he'll schedule a dental appointment for your pet.
+When our veterinarian finds a case of tartar, he'll suggest you schedule a dental cleaning appointment for your pet.
 This will begin with anesthesia to keep your pet calm and safe.
 This is a completely safe procedure; in fact, the American Veterinary Dental College does not recommend anesthesia-free pet dentistry, because it doesn't allow cleaning or inspection below the gumline, where the worst of the infections will occur.
-Once your pet is safely asleep, our veterinarian will thoroughly clean your pet's teeth, just like you experience in the dentist's office.
+Once your pet is safely asleep, our veterinarian will x-ray, examine and thoroughly clean your pet's teeth, just like you experience in the dentist's office.

 Oral Hygiene at Home